-Proposed Modification Number Paragraph in Pre-Submission JCS Pre-Submission original text with track changes Reason JCS between all Gloucestershire districts covering issues which require joint working.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason between all Gloucestershire districts covering issues which require joint working.
 In addition, the Gloucestershire authorities have entered into a devolution bid which sets out the commitment to work together to progress strategic plans in the event of the creation of a devolved authority.
 In particular, the Gloucestershire authorities have worked together on an update of the Strategic Housing Market Assessment (SHMA).
 The JCS authorities have also specifically agreed with Stroud District Council to take a strategic approach in the review of their respective development plans, and to develop strategies which seek to meet objectively assessed development and infrastructure requirements in the review of their respective Development Plan Documents.
 The JCS authorities will also continue to work with the South Worcestershire authorities, and Wychavon District Council in particular, in relation to future development needs.
-Consideration will be given to meeting unmet requirements from another local planning authority DA 40 40 20 D. I. CD3 within and outside the housing market area, where it is reasonable to do so and consistent with achieving sustainable development.
-(2) (2) (4) 2 1: PMM020 Policy SP2: Distribution of New Development Policy SP2: Distribution of New Development 1.
-To support their economic roles as the principal providers of jobs, services and housing, and in the interests of promoting sustainable transport, development will be focused at Gloucester and (2) (3) (4) Policy updated with latest housing needs figures for each authority area.
-Policy includes an Cheltenham, including urban extensions to these areas. update on the sources of supply that are allocated 2.-Over the plan period to 2031, land will be provided for about 31,040 new homes and for about 64 hectares of employment land, to support about 28,000 new jobs. and identified through the JCS, including Strategic Allocations, district Gloucester and its urban extensions will accommodate about 11,943 new homes capacity, existing commitments, and other Cheltenham and its urban extensions will accommodate about 10,720 new homes sites covered by MoAs.
-This provides clarity on the Elsewhere within Tewkesbury Borough development will accommodate about 8,377 new homes distribution of housing planned through the JCS
+Consideration will be given to meeting unmet requirements from another local planning authority within and outside the housing market area, where it is reasonable to do so and consistent with achieving sustainable development.
+PMM020 Policy SP2: Distribution of Policy SP2: Distribution of New Development (2) (3) (4) Policy updated with latest housing needs New 1.
+To support their economic roles as the principal providers of jobs, services and housing, and in the figures for each authority Development interests of promoting sustainable transport, development will be focused at Gloucester and Cheltenham , including urban extensions to these areas. area.
+Policy includes an update on the sources of supply that are allocated 2.
+Over the plan period to 2031, land will be provided for about 31,040 new homes and for about 64 hectares of employment land, to support about 28,000 new jobs. and identified through the JCS, including Strategic Allocations, district Gloucester and its urban extensions will accommodate about 11,943 new homes capacity, existing commitments, and other Cheltenham and its urban extensions will accommodate about 10,720 new homes sites covered by MoAs.
+Elsewhere within Tewkesbury Borough development will accommodate about 8,377 new homes This provides clarity on the distribution of housing planned through the JCS